 eOfficeErgo is designed for employees who regularly use computers on the job and would benefit from self-directed online training on healthy workstation habits.
 As such, it’s an ideal program for human resources professionals, trainers, occupational health and safety professionals and managers to include in orientation packages for new officer workers and in ongoing training programs for current office workers.

 Those offering the online training may want to follow up with in-person sessions designed to increase the confidence of workers and supervisors in their ability to successfully identify problems and implement solutions.
-Research has shown the online training is even more effective when enhanced by this type of follow-up, in-person training.
+Research has shown the online training is even more effective when enhanced by this type of in-person follow-up.